 You might scratch your head wondering why I would post a recipe for homemade bread crumbs.
 Seems so simple.
 But details like homemade bread crumbs do make a difference.
 They are easy and thrifty to make.
 Never let old bread go to waste again, or buy the stuff in the blue container filled with unhealthy ingredients.
 Make your own in minutes.

 Nothing Beats Homemade Bread Crumbs

 True of most things, homemade bread crumbs beat anything you buy at the store.
 If you have ever grabbed a container of “America’s Favorite” brand, you might be shocked when you read the ingredient list.
 If this is in your pantry, go directly to the kitchen and throw it out.
 Please.

 Watch for high fructose corn syrup, partially hydrogenated oil (trans fat), corn syrup, a lot of ingredients that you don’t need, much less want, in your breadcrumbs.
 And since they are not organic, many of the ingredients are certainly GMO (genetically modified or engineered).
 Something else it’s best to avoid.

-I generally use Rudi's or Udi's Whole Grain bread for my breadcrumbs but.
+I generally use this GF bread for my breadcrumbs but.
 If you eat wheat, use your favorite bread.
 Be sure to read the label for unhealthy ingredients.

 Pre-heat your oven to 300 degrees.
 Either trim crusts from the bread or leave them on.
 Your bread crumbs will be finer without the crusts.
 Cut bread into cubes or tear into pieces and toss in the bowl of a food processor.
 Process until bread forms fine crumbs.
 Spread on a rimmed baking sheet and bake until crumbs are golden and dry.

 What To Do With Breadcrumbs